tethysplatform/tethys/docs/installation/production/installation.rst

 b) Install with Script
 ----------------------

-A script to automatically install ``tethysplatform`` is provided mainly for development installations.
+A script to automatically install ``tethys-platform`` is provided mainly for development installations.
 However, this script can also be used for production installations at the developer's discretion.

 The script can be downloaded and run from the terminal using the following command: